VGalaxies/scheme-interpreter/README.md

 - new frame should be a child of the frame in which the lambda is defined
 - call `scheme_eval` with `env` to get `arg -> val`
+  - not need to evaluate arg, since will look up parent frame
+  - avoid evaluating arg, since arg may not be expr

 ### Problem 10